-One application of this database is the study of the effect of fly-bys on protoplanetary disks surrounding young stars similar to [30, 46-48, 63, 64].
-A recent example is the application to the solar system itself [65].
+One application of this database is the study of the effect of fly-bys on protoplanetary disks surrounding young stars similar to (Thies et al. 2005; Kobayashi et al. 2005; Jílková et al. 2015; Dai et al. 2015; Xiang-Gruess 2016; Mustill et al. 2016).
+A recent example is the application to the solar system itself (Pfalzner et al. 2018).

-The database can not only be applied to protoplanetary disks but also to planetary systems.
-The planetary system around Pr 0211 in the M44 cluster [49] is an example of one such study.
-So far, mostly the effect on planetary systems has been modelled by performing cluster simulations where each of the stars is surrounded by one or more planets [66-68].
+The database cannot only be applied to protoplanetary disks but also to planetary systems.
+The planetary system around Pr 0211 in the M44 cluster (Pfalzner et al. 2018) is an example of one such study.
+So far, mostly the effect on planetary systems has been modelled by performing cluster simulations where each of the stars is surrounded by one or more planets (Zheng et al. 2015; Flammini Dotti et al. 2018; Fujii and Hori 2019).
 The problem is that these simulations are computationally expensive and hence are restricted to specific planetary systems.
 Here, the parameter space covered by test particles is interpreted as potential locations of planets.
 The advantage compared to directly simulating the effect on specific planetary systems is that many planetary system configurations can be investigated simultaneously.
 This improves the statistical significance considerably.
 However, the prize to pay is that there is no knowledge about the long-term behaviour of the planetary system after the fly-by.